 This grant provides mid-career and beyond artists with financial support that enables them to further their work and their contribution to their communities.
 It is intended to recognize, reward, and encourage outstanding individual artists in the region.
 Applicants are expected to demonstrate professional achievement in their disciplines.
 Professional mid-career and beyond artist defined: professional achievement includes, but is not limited to: juried exhibitions, performances, and publications.
 Eligible artists are beyond the “emerging” stage in their careers.
 They have proved to be deeply engaged in their art form and may be ready to take a new “leap” in their career.
 They are committed to being artists and to creating a body of work.
 This project grant can support a broad range of study or activities, including exploration of new directions, continuation of work already in progress, or accomplishment of work not financially feasible otherwise.
 An artist may choose to take time for solitary work or reflection, engage in collaborative or community projects, embark on travel or research, or pursue other activity that contributes to their life as an artist.
-One Letter of Recommendation is required with this grant.

 This project grant provides financial support to developing artists committed to advancing their work and careers.
 Artists in their formative stages of development are eligible, as well as artists expanding their present work, advancing in skill, technique and/or moving in a new direction.
 This program provides artists with small but critical grants for specific projects that contribute directly to their growth and development as professionals.
 These are art projects that produce work that involves personal creative expression.

 Examples of projects that are likely to be funded are described in the following list.
 The list is not meant to be limiting or all-inclusive.

 GrantWatch ID#: 184014